plone/volto/docs/source/deploying/seamless-mode.md

 This feature was added in Volto 13 as experimental.
 During the experimental phase we realised of several issues hard to solve, which made us to rethink the feature into its second incarnation, available since Volto 14.

 The first implementation wanted to unify both backend and frontend under the same sun, using the `Accept` header to route the requests to the API and to Volto SSR server.
-As reference and for the record, these were the major issues we encounter (https://github.com/plone/volto/issues/2706):
+As reference and for the record, these were the major issues we encountered (https://github.com/plone/volto/issues/2706):

 - Browsers are unable to differentiate cached responses using the `Accept` header, so the last one (usually the JSON one) was cached, then shown in some situations (like browser restart and open tabs).
 The back button also showed the JSON responses under some circumstances.
-- The use of cache servers and services is hard, since they do not accept the `Vary` header (CloudFlare) and in Varnish the handling is also difficult to differentiate both requests and cache (and then invalidate) them propely
+- The use of cache servers and services is hard, since they do not accept the `Vary` header (CloudFlare) and in Varnish the handling is also difficult to differentiate both requests and cache (and then invalidate) them properly.
-- Private images/files are hard to handle
+- Private images/files are hard to handle.

 For all these reasons, we have reconsidered and adjusted the feature a bit to overcome all the issues found in the past.

+!!! note
+    Seamless mode will no longer try to unify both frontend and backend server, differentiating them using the `Accept` header.
+However, we are sticking to the name since it also depicts the intention of the feature: to ease the setup of Volto deployments.

 ## Challenges and goals

-Seamless' mode main challenge was to achieve Zero configuration avoiding hardcoded API_PATH or other environment vars involved, and stablishing good sensible defaults when setting up deployments (and also in development).
+Seamless' mode main challenge is to achieve Zero configuration avoiding hardcoded `API_PATH` or other environment vars involved, and establishing good sensible defaults when setting up deployments (and also in development).
 So the developer/devops don't have to overthink their setups.

 These are the problems we wanted to solve:

 - Avoid having to expose and publish the classic UI if you don't really need it
 - If possible, having to rewrite all API responses, since it returns paths that does not correspond to the original object handled and "seen" from Volto, so you have to adjust them (via a code helper) in a lot of call responses.
 - Simplify Docker builds, making all the configuration via the runtime environment variables
-- Content negotiation was an amazing idea, but the reality is that it was a promise never fulfilled and it was sparsely supported in browsers or the web ecosysytem.
+- Content negotiation was an amazing idea, but the reality is that it was a promise never fulfilled and it was sparsely supported in browsers or the web ecosystem.

 ## Features part of seamless mode